onaolami/sampleblog_python/README.md

 ### How to Run the App

-First of all, check the .example.env and create a .env for the keys you'll find there.
+- First of all, check the .example.env file, and create a .env for the keys you'll find there.

-Then create a virtual environment and install the necessary dependencies from the requirements.txt
+- Then create a virtual environment and install the necessary dependencies from the requirements.txt

-Now, at the root level of this project, run the following command:
+- Now, at the root level of this project, run the following command:

 ```bash
 uvicorn src.main:app --reload